Mikej87/Tioman-Island/README.md

 | Mint Green | #D6FFFC | Background and border colour |
 | Pale Dogwood | #F6D2CB | Font colour for Header |

+### Images

+I have used a number of images designed to show the best of what the Island has to offer, are visually appealing and can really attract people to the Island.
+I have ised a varerity of images highlighting the vast activities on the Island.

+### Responsiveness

+My website is responsive on different layouts and can adapt to different viewports.
+This allows the website to be viewed as intened by the user on different devices and screen sizes.

+### Layout

+The layout is simple and easy to navigate through.
+Users can easily see the different sections and find the relevent information on the images.
+I have chosen alot of images to highlight how visually stunning the Island is and added some information alongside.

+# Existing Features

+## Header

+The website Header can fit all device sizes and it contains an image and text.
+The button is to take you to the contact us section.

+### Contact Us button

+When clicked on it will take the user to our contact us page where you can inquire about how to book and visit the Island.
+You can leave your information and we will get back to you with a relevent responce.